chengqiqqyy/atom/README.md

 # Hub
-A plcae to store files.
+A plcae to store files for one-time.